Hybrid speciation

 Two species mate resulting in a fit hybrid that is unable to mate with members of its parent species.

 Hybrid speciation is a form of speciation where hybridization between two different species leads to a new species, reproductively isolated from the parent species.
 Previously, reproductive isolation between two species and their parents was thought to be particularly difficult to achieve, and thus hybrid species were thought to be very rare.
 With DNA analysis becoming more accessible in the 1990s, hybrid speciation has been shown to be a somewhat common phenomenon, particularly in plants.
 In botanical nomenclature, a hybrid species is also called a nothospecies.
 Hybrid species are by their nature polyphyletic.

 Ecology

 A hybrid may occasionally be better fitted to the local environment than the parental lineage, and as such, natural selection may favor these individuals.
 If reproductive isolation is subsequently achieved, a separate species may arise.
 Reproductive isolation may be genetic, ecological, behavioral, spatial, or a combination of these.

 If reproductive isolation fails to establish, the hybrid population may merge with either or both parent species.
 This will lead to an influx of foreign genes into the parent population, a situation called an introgression.
 Introgression is a source of genetic variation, and can in itself facilitate speciation.
-There is evidence that introgression is a ubiquitous phenomenon in plants and animals, even in humans, where genetic material from Neanderthals and Denisovans is responsible for much of the immune genes in non-African populations.
+There is evidence that introgression is a ubiquitous phenomenon in plants and animals, even in humans, where genetic material from Neanderthals and Denisovans is responsible for various immune genes in non-African populations.